Jason2Brownlee/QuakeBooks/README.md

 Most of the books are out of print.

+Many of the books come with a CD.

-Secondhand copies can be found on Amazon and similar online resellers.
+Secondhand copies of books can be found on Amazon and eBay.

 Many of the books can also be found in digital format elsewhere online, such as the [Internet Archive](https://archive.org/), [Retromags](https://www.retromags.com/), and [Anna's Archive](https://annas-archive.org/).